YuLennyLiang/-Ariadne/README.md

 # -Ariadne

-# This markdown introduces how to download and flash kernel for Pixel 7
+# Download and flash kernel for Pixel 7

 1. Download the Pixel 7 Pro's kernel source codes
 ```shell